 Chegg (NYSE: CHGG) has pulled off what an endless number of failed or failing companies could not: a successful pivot.
 Its original business model of renting high-priced textbooks to college students, a noble endeavor in attempting to overcome a particular extortion every alum reading this will have experienced, was a low margin, logistics-heavy one.
-Its new services-driven model is a whole different ball-game.
-With an expected gross margin of 71%-72% for 2020, its subscription-based educational support platform lends itself to fast, scalable growth.
+Its services-driven model is a whole different ball-game.
+With gross margins of 72% for its most recent quarter, its subscription-based educational support platform lends itself to fast, scalable growth.
 Does its new business model make Chegg stock a good buy?

 More from MyWallSt:

 Let’s look at some of the highlights which make Chegg stock a good buy:

 - 87% brand recognition amongst U.S. college students.